 Group B Strep Infection in Newborn babies

-There are two types of GBS infection in newborns: early and late-onset.
+There are two types of group B Strep infection in newborns: early and late-onset.

 Early-onset GBS infection is more common (2/3 of cases in babies) and occurs when the baby is up to 6 days old; a key symptom is the rapid development of breathing problems, associated with blood poisoning.

-GBS is recognised to cause preterm delivery, maternal infections, stillbirths and late miscarriages; and preterm babies are known to be at particular risk of GBS infection as their immune systems are not as well developed.
+Group B Strep is a recognised cause preterm delivery, maternal infections, stillbirths and late miscarriages.
+Babies born preterm are at particular risk of GBS infection as their immune systems are not as well developed as term babies.

-Overall, approximately one in every 1,000 babies born in the UK develops group B Strep infection.
+Approximately one in every 1,750 babies born in the UK develops group B Strep infection.
+The underlying rate, without prevention efforts, would be around one in every 1,000 babies.

 On average in the UK, at least